The Seven Enemies of the Flesh

 Rebellion is defined and open renunciation of authority, open resistance to lawful authority.

-From the definitions above they sound a bit alike except freedom is a state of being through submission to authority and rebellion is a behavior that is chosen of open resistance which eventually leads to the exact opposite of the definition of freedom.
+From the definitions above, these sound a bit alike except for freedom which is a state of being through submission to authority.
+Rebellion is a behavior that is chosen.
+It is an open resistance which eventually leads to the exact opposite of the definition of freedom.
 Freedom through submission to God and His ways comes with a fence of protection.
 Rebellion through fleshly desires is a city without walls

 Isaiah offers us this warning

 Woe to those going down to Egypt (picture of the flesh)

 and in the strength of their cavalrymen (looking to self, people, programs, procedures and powers governmental or otherwise) —